 After dinner, we went to explore a cocktail bar that we had heard of called Hidden Rooms, which as the name suggests, is hidden in a bit of a side street.
 The bar itself is underground and definitely has a bit of a premium vibe – but actually, the drinks were quite reasonably priced and I didn’t feel out of place there.
 I had a Bramble and my boyfriend had a Singapore Gin Sling, both of which were very boozy but really tasty.

-Our last day on our whistlestop tour of Cambridge saw us starting the day at yet another restaurant for brunch (we like food, okay).
+Our last day on our whistlestop weekend in Cambridge saw us starting the day at yet another restaurant for brunch (we like food, okay).
 This morning, we chose Bill’s as they had a good range of brunch and lunch options that were a little different to the other cafes we had been to.
 I’ll try not to talk about the food too much but I had a chicken burger and my boyfriend had another Full English and they were both delicious.

 The weather was looking a bit grey and gloomy on our last day, so we didn’t do too much in the way of activities.
-As typical Brits, we didn’t let it put us off however so we took a rainy stroll down the river and through Jesus Green which is really pretty.
+As typical Brits, we didn’t let it put us off so we took a rainy stroll down the river and through Jesus Green which is really pretty.
 I can imagine in the summer it’s a really lovely place for a picnic or just chilling out.

 As the day went on, the weather did get worse so we went and took shelter back in Fitzbillies as we had eyed up some of the cakes when we went for brunch the previous day.
 We had planned on checking out a few more of the local independent shops that afternoon, but unfortunately, the rain persisted so we headed home.